Vallejo Optometry Group

 Is there a difference between vision and medical insurance?

 Yes — and it matters.
 Vision insurance covers routine exams and eyewear.
-Medical insurance covers diagnosed conditions like dry eye, diabetic eye disease, or vision therapy for convergence insufficiency.
+Medical insurance covers diagnosed conditions like dry eye, diabetic eye disease, or glaucoma.
 Some visits use both.
 We'll help you sort out which applies.

 What about services not covered by insurance?